brandon-kohn/simulation_toolkit/stk/stk/thread/stk_multithread.md

 ```
 ###### Notes on use:

 The iterators returned via the skiplist interface are thread-safe in the sense that the underlying nodes to which the iterator refers will not be deleted while the iterator exists.
-No guarantees are made about iterator traversals in the presense of writers to the skiplist.
+No guarantees are made about iterator traversals in the presence of writers to the skiplist.
 Adding new elements to the skiplist should be fine.
 Erasing elements may cause iteration traversals to terminate prematurely.

 The actual data held by the iterators is not guaranteed to be thread-safe to access.
 Users must handle synchronization when modifying the data in the skiplist.